Does your job require you to sit in the same place for extended periods of time?

 *It is important to check with your doctor to make sure that Medical Compression Socks are right for you.

+Everyone can benefit from compression socks - for work, travel, pregnancy, and wherever life takes you!
 Dr. Segal’s compression sock design combines 20 years of medical experience with modern, trendy styles that you actually WANT to wear.
 They are extremely comfortable, are latex free and make your legs look and feel great.

 “Sitting Is the New Smoking: Ways a Sedentary Lifestyle Is Killing You” by Huffington Post, Healthy Living Blog